wasp-lang/wasp/web/docs/advanced/deployment/manually.md

   We still need to set up several environment variables.

 :::info What if the database setup fails?
-If your attempts to initiate a new app fail for whatever reason, then you can run `flyctl apps destroy <app-name>` before trying again.
+If your attempts to initiate a new app fail for whatever reason, then you should run `flyctl apps destroy <app-name>` before trying again.
+Fly does not allow you to create multiple apps with the same name.

 <details>
   <summary>